Digital terrestrial television in the United Kingdom: Receiving and recording

 DTT requires a loop aerial such as this One For All model, which are designed to receive the signals on the UHF band that DTT uses in the UK's airwaves.

 Digital Terrestrial Television is commonly received by means of a compatible set-top box or integrated digital television (IDTV), connected to an appropriate receiving antenna.
 In most cases, reception is possible using aerials originally used for analogue television.

 Transmissions may be recorded in many ways – such as via the connection of a set-top-box to an existing 'analogue' video or DVD recorder, or by the use of newer models of such recorders which have built-in digital tuners.
 However, the most common option is by the use of set-top-boxes which incorporate a hard disk drive, and allow the recording of the digital signal directly to disk, for later replay.
 Recording on such boxes, known as Personal Video Recorders or PVRs, is more convenient, as programmes may be easily selected for recording from an on-screen programme guide, with no need to specify explicit start and end times for recordings, and no need to program more than one piece of equipment.

 Many television services which incorporate DTT channels in their service offering – e.g. Top Up TV, BT TV, and TalkTalk Plus TV, offer set top boxes with such a recording facility.
 Non-subscription DTT PVRs are also available and are often sold under the 'Freeview+' banner (formerly Freeview Playback.)

 There also exist a variety of solutions to enable the viewing and recording of DTT programmes on personal computers, with various TV cards or USB tuners available for use with a variety of software packages, including MythTV and Windows Media Center.
 Most cards or tuners include their own software in the package also.

 Features

 Digital Terrestrial Television provides many more channels.
 For some viewers it offers much improved reception compared to analogue broadcasts (although these had been entirely discontinued in the UK by 2012), including 16:9 anamorphic widescreen.
 A number of interactive services are also offered.

 An eight-day Electronic Programme Guide (EPG) is available and allows viewers to see programme descriptions and broadcast times well in advance.
-PVRs will make use of this facility allowing recording timers to be set.
-This Eight-Day EPG was not an original feature of the Digital Terrestrial system, therefore some early receivers, such as receivers originally made to operate with the ONdigital service, will only display details of 'now and next' programme information.

-A fourteen-day Top Up TV EPG was an alternative which was available to TUTV-branded PVRs.
+PVRs can make use of this facility when setting recording timers.